Ford Falcon (BA): Enforcer and Devil R

-New six cylinder sedan and utility models were added to the range, the F6 Typhoon (sedan) and F6 Tornado (ute).
-The F6 was visually separated from the GT range with the use of a different pattern in the front bumper grill mesh, and a smaller boot spoiler on the Typhoon.
-They were powered by FPV's version of the Ford Falcon Barra engine, a 4.0-litre DOHC 24-valve turbocharged and non turbocharged inline-six with variable cam timing.
-It produced 270 kW at 5250 rpm and 550 Nm at 2000–4250 rpm.

 Issues and criticism

 Critics in the media noted some build quality faults in the BA Falcon, such as inconsistent gaps between trim sections and joints, although other commentators praised the interior design and craftsmanship.
 In the used car market, non-FPV BA Falcons tend to suffer from poor depreciation rates, due to influxes of ex-fleet models entering the second-hand market and because of the cost of fuel.